Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Introduction

 Extensive experiments on various models and downstream tasks are conducted to evaluate the proposed approach.
-Experimental results confirm that leveraging multiple positives leads to better semantic similarity, retrieval, and classification performances on LaBSE~\cite{feng2020language}, with an improvement of 4.2 on the BUCC task, 2.8 on the STS17 task, and 1.5 on the MTOP domain classification task, respectively.
+Experimental results confirm that leveraging multiple positives leads to better semantic similarity, retrieval, and classification performances on LaBSE~\cite{feng2020language}, with an improvement of 4.1 on the BUCC task, 2.7 on the STS17 task, and 1.5 on the MTOP domain classification task, respectively.
 The improvement holds for a diverse set of backbone models, including the continual training on well-trained sentence embedding models such as mSimCSE~\cite{wang-etal-2022-english}, as well as training from scratch on pre-trained language models such as mBERT~\cite{devlin-etal-2019bert} and XLM-RoBERTa~\cite{conneau-etal-2020-unsupervised}.
-One of the \MN{}'s variants outperforms the state-of-the-art model, mSimCSE, in all mentioned benchmarks under fair comparison.
-We also observe a better cross-lingual transfer performance on unseen languages with our proposed \MN{} compared to conventional CL with a single positive instance.
-Moreover, to investigate the effectiveness of \MN{}, we also evaluate variants of \MN{} by incorporating different languages and adjusting the number of languages included in our training dataset.
+A variant of \MN{} outperforms the state-of-the-art model, mSimCSE, in various evaluation tasks.
+We also observe better cross-lingual transfer performances on unseen languages with our proposed \MN{} compared to conventional CL with a single positive instance.
+Moreover, to investigate the effectiveness of \MN{}, we evaluate variants of \MN{} by incorporating different languages and adjusting the number of languages included in our training dataset.